 Clothing, Footwear and Textiles

-J. Compton Sons & Webb - Swindon based clothing manufacturers had a factory in Stratton which was used to produce uniforms during the wars.
+Swindon Clothing manufacturers had a factory in Stratton which was used to produce uniforms during the wars.
+The main site was in Station Road, Swindon.

 Entertainment and Hospitality